Deli Boys

-Deli Boys is an American comedy series created by Abdullah Saeed.
+Deli Boys is an American crime comedy-drama series created by Abdullah Saeed.
 The series follows two Pakistani-American brothers whose lives are upended after the sudden death of their father reveals his criminal enterprise.
 Asif Ali, Saagar Shaikh, Poorna Jagannathan, Alfie Fuller, and Brian George star.
 The 10-episode series premiered on Hulu on March 6, 2025 to positive critical reception.
-In August 2025, the series was renewed for a second season.
+In August 2025, the series was renewed for a second season, which premiered on May 28, 2026.

+In August 2026, it was announced that the series was cancelled after two seasons.

 Plot

 After their multimillionaire father's sudden death, hardworking Mir (Asif Ali) and party boy Raj (Saagar Shaikh) are thrust into Dark DarCo, their father's drug empire that they knew nothing about.
 With the help of one of Baba's closest consiglieres, Lucky (Poorna Jagannathan), they juggle managing the illegal enterprise and the public-facing company, DarCo, while concealing their activities from their loved ones.